Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 The Puritans who settled in Massachusetts Bay in the 17th century strictly observed the Sabbath; no work could be done from sundown on Saturday until Sunday evening.
-It is said that a pot of beans would be prepared on Saturday, kept warm in the wood-fired oven, and consumed upon returning home from church worship services the next day.
+They would prepare a pot of beans on Saturday, keep it warm in the wood-fired oven, and consume it upon returning home from church worship services the next day.
 That low-and-slow overnight cooking reduced the beans to a creamy consistency and saturated every morsel with the sweet-salty flavors of molasses and pork.

 New England colonies and the city of Boston, in particular, were actively involved in "triangular trade," a three-part transaction which originally involved exchanges of commodities between Africa, South American plantations, and European countries.

 In a typical exchange, beads, metals, cloth, and guns were shipped to Africa and traded for slaves.
 In the next leg of the exchange, ships took the slaves to plantations, where the slaves were forced to toil in sugar cane fields in the Caribbean or tobacco fields in America.
 Conditions for the slaves were deplorable, and mortality rates of 12 percent or more were chalked up as "the cost of doing business."
 The final leg of the three-part transaction was the shipment of sugar, molasses, and tobacco to Europe.